MshlLouis/BetterDiscord-SetUsernameColor/README.md

-# A script for BetterDiscord that let's the user customize the color for Usernames in DMs
+# A script for BetterDiscord that lets the user customize the color for Usernames in DMs

 ## Have you ever been on a server and enjoyed the colorful chat with your friends?
 And then you went to your DMs and everyones username was just plain white?